gangdong/jekyll-theme-rawposts/README.md

 2. Create a branch off of master and give it a meaningful name (e.g. my-awesome-new-feature) and describe the feature or fix.
 3. Open a pull request on GitHub.

-Welcome to submitting pull requests to me, for any submitting, I will review as soon as possible and merge any good good submits.
+Welcome to submitting pull requests to me, for each submitting, I will review as soon as possible and merge any good submits.

 ### Version
 ------